History of The Asante Empire

 Our journey into the world of Lost Empires sees us discussing the lost age of the Asante Empire…A Pre-colonial West African state that emerged in the 17th century in what is now Ghana.

-The Asante were an Akan-speaking people, and were initially composed of small chiefdoms.
-They established their state around Kumasi in the late 1600s, shortly after their first encounter with Europeans…These were the beginnings of the lost age of the Asante Empire.
+The Asante were an Akan-speaking people who established their state around Kumasi in the late 1600s, shortly after their first encounter with Europeans.
+The Wars associated with the European quest for Gold deposits appear to have been a catalyst for the formation of The Asante Empire.

 The Reign Of Osei Tutu And The Asante Empire

-Osei Tutu, the Asantehene (Paramount Chief) of the Asante Empire from 1701 to 1717 and his Priest Komfo Anokye, worked to unify a variety of independent chiefdoms into the most powerful political and military state in the coastal region…The lost age of the Asante Empire was thus ushered in.
+Osei Tutu, the Asantehene (Paramount Chief) of the Asante Empire from 1701 to 1717 and his Priest Komfo Anokye, worked to unify a variety of independent chiefdoms into the most powerful political and military state in the coastal region.

 They formed and organized the Asante union, an alliance of Akan-speaking people who were now loyal to Osei Tutu’s central authority.
 He made Kumasi the capital of the new Empire.
 He also created a constitution, reorganized and centralized the military.